 - Product – The total emissions over the whole life of a product, from the extraction of raw materials and the manufacturing process, through to the products use, reuse, and finally recycling or disposal.

-To combat rising utility costs and increasing power demands, and ultimately reduce the overall carbon footprint, organizations are actively implementing ‘Green IT’ initiatives.
+To combat rising utility costs and increasing power demands, and ultimately reduce their overall carbon footprint, organizations are actively implementing green IT initiatives.

 What is Green IT?